English, Swedish, French

 His research has been featured in various media including the CBC, Maclean's, the Toronto Star, the National Post, TVO's “The Agenda,” CTV, and the Canadian Press.

-Dr. Rubenson is an affiliated researcher at the Research Institute for Industrial Economics (IFN) in Stockholm and a member researcher of Innovations for Poverty Action (IPA) in New Haven, a member of Experiments in Governance and Politics (EGAP) and a faculty affiliate with the Centre for Public Opinion and Representation at Simon Fraser University.
+Dr. Rubenson is a member of Evidence in Governance and Politics (EGAP), a member researcher of Innovations for Poverty Action (IPA) in New Haven and a faculty affiliate with the Centre for Public Opinion and Representation at Simon Fraser University.